 Article 13 (revised).
-Requirements for Obtaining a Patent
+Patent Eligibility Requirements

-In order to obtain a patent, an invention shall meet all the following requirements:
+An invention eligible for a patent shall meet the following requirements:

-1. shall be new: meaning such invention has not existed, not been disclosed to the public by publication, or by use or in any other means in the Lao PDR or any place in the world prior to the date of filing the application for

-- registration or where priority is claimed prior to the priority date of the application for a patent; - 2. shall involve an inventive step: meaning that would not be obvious to a person having ordinary knowledge in that field of technology; - 3. shall be industrially applicable in industry, handicraft, agriculture, fishery, services, etc.
+- 1. shall be new meaning that such invention has not been existed, not been disclosed to the public by journal or by actual use or in any other means in the Lao PDR or any place in the world prior to the date of filing the application for registration or prior to application for priority date for such patent; - 2. shall involve increased inventive steps compared to previous invention; - 3. shall be industrially applicable in industry, handicraft, agriculture, fishery, trade, services, etc.

 Article 14 (revised).
-Requirements for Obtaining a Petty Patent
+Petty Patent Eligibility Requirements

-In order to obtain a petty patent, a utility innovation shall meet all the following requirements:
+A utility innovation eligible for a petty patent shall meet the following requirements:

-- 1. shall be new in the sense that it has not been previously known or used in the Lao PDR within one year prior to the date of application; - 2. shall involve a new technical improvement that involves an inventive step which may be a lesser inventive step than required for a patent; - 3. shall be industrially applicable in industry, handicraft, agriculture, fishery, services, etc.
+- 1. shall be new in the sense that it has not been previously known or used in the Lao PDR within one year prior to the date of submitting an application; - 2. shall have new technical improvement that involves an inventive step which has easier inventive steps than required for a patent; - 3. shall be applicable in industry, handicraft, agriculture, fishery, commerce, services, etc.

 Article 15 (revised).
-Requirements for Obtaining an Industrial Design Certificate
+Eligibility Requirements for Industrial Design Certificate

-In order to obtain an industrial design certificate, a design shall meet all the following requirements:
+A design eligible for industrial design certificate shall meet the following requirements:

-- 1. shall be new: meaning that it has not been disclosed to the public by publication or by use or displayed, or in any other means in the Lao PDR or any place in the world prior to the date of filing the application for registration or prior to the priority date of the application for registration; - 2. shall be ornamental: meaning that it gives a special appearance to the object to which the design is applied or in which it is embodied.
+- 1. shall be new in a sense that it has not been disclosed to the public through magazines or by actual use or displayed, or in any other means in the Lao PDR or any place in the world prior to the date of filing the application for registration or prior to the priority date of the application for registration; - 2. shall be ornamental in a sense that it gives a special appearance to the object to which the design is applied or in which it is embodied.

 Article 16 (revised).
-Requirements for Obtaining a Trademark Certificate
+Eligibility Requirements for Trademark Certificate

-In order to obtain a trademark certificate, a mark shall meet all the following requirements:
+A mark eligible for trademark certificate shall meet the following requirements:

-- 1. the mark may be any sign, or any combination of signs, capable of distinguishing the goods or services of one undertaking from those of other undertakings.
-Such signs may include words including personal names, letters, numerals, figurative elements and combinations of colors as well as any combination of such signs; - 2. the mark is not identical to a previously registered mark, well-known mark, or geographical indication for the same goods or services; - 3. the mark is not similar to a previously registered mark or well-known mark for the same, similar, or related goods and services, where the use of the later mark would tend to cause confusion as to the source of the goods or services or create a false impression that they are connected or associated with another party; - 4. the mark does not contain characteristics prohibited under Article 23 of this Law.
+1. the mark may be any sign, or any combination of signs, capable of distinguishing the goods or services of individual, legal entity or organization from those of other individuals, legal entities or organizations.
+Such signs may include words, personal names, letters, numerals, figurative elements, shape, three dimension picture, motion picture or package of products and combinations of colors as well as any combination of such signs;

+- 2. the mark is not identical to a previously registered mark, well-known mark, or geographical indication for the same goods or services; - 3. the mark is not similar to a previously registered mark or well-known mark for the same, similar, or related goods and services, where the use of the later mark would tend to cause confusion as to the source of the goods or services or create a false impression that they are connected or associated with another party; - 4. the mark does not contain characteristics prohibited under Article 23 of this law.